Signatures of hierarchical temporal processing in the mouse visual system: Results

 \subsection{Timescales and predictability indicate an organization of temporal processing along the anatomical cortical hierarchy}

-Evidence from macaques and humans suggests that temporal processing in cortex is organized hierarchically, where higher cortical areas are specialized to integrate information on longer timescales, and early areas are specialized for fast processing of sensory information~\cite{murray_2014, hasson_2008}.
-For mouse visual cortex, the intrinsic timescale as well as the information timescale and predictability are correlated with the anatomical hierarchy of these areas (Fig~\ref{fig:main_analysis}E--F), which is measured by an anatomical hierarchy score based on inter-areal feedforward and feedback connectivity~\cite{allen_mouse_brain_atlas, allen_reference_atlas, harris_hierarchical_2019}.
-In particular, median timescales increased with hierarchy score, whereas median predictability decreased (Pearson correlation coefficient $r_P = 0.89$, $0.83$ and $- 0.93$ for $\tau_C$, $\tau_R$ and $R_\text{tot}$, respectively).
-Moreover, we carefully assessed whether the hierarchy in timescales and predictability indeed follows the anatomical hierarchy, or, alternatively, is better described by a grouping into primary, and higher, extrastriate cortical areas (V1 vs.~higher cortical areas, Fig~\ref{fig:main_analysis}A--C).
+In mouse visual cortex, the intrinsic timescale as well as the information timescale and predictability are correlated with the anatomical hierarchy of cortical areas (Fig.~\ref{fig:main_analysis}E--F).
+Here, the cortical hierarchy is characterized by the anatomical hierarchy score based on inter-areal feedforward and feedback connectivity from the Allen Mouse Brain Connectivity Atlas~\cite{harris_hierarchical_2019}.
+In particular, median timescales increased with hierarchy score (Pearson correlation coefficient $r_P = 0.89$ and $0.83$ for $\tau_C$ and $\tau_R$), indicating longer integration times for higher areas.
+In contrast, median predictability decreased ($r_P = - 0.93$), which might reflect an increase of adaptation that attenuates responses to predictable stimuli for an efficient code.
+Moreover, we carefully assessed whether the hierarchy in timescales and predictability indeed follows the anatomical hierarchy, or, alternatively, is better described by a grouping into primary, and higher, extrastriate cortical areas (V1 vs.~higher cortical areas, Fig.~\ref{fig:main_analysis}A--C).
 This is important, since cortex in rodents is thought to have fewer hierarchical stages, where visual information from V1 is provided more readily (and in parallel) to multimodal interactions or motor outputs~\cite{marshel_2011}, which is supported by direct V1 input to essentially all extrastriate (higher cortical) visual areas~\cite{coogan1993hierarchical, olavarria1989organization, wang2007area}.
-To this end, we used hierarchical Bayesian modelling (\nameref{sec:methods}), which allowed us to compare both hypothesis, and, moreover, to disentangle the differences in temporal processing from trivial differences in average firing rate and visual responsiveness (whether or not units have of a clear receptive field).
+To this end, we used hierarchical Bayesian modelling (\nameref{sec:methods}), which allowed us to compare the group and hierarchy hypotheses.
+Moreover, this allowed us to disentangle differences in temporal processing from trivial differences in average firing rate and visual responsiveness (whether or not units have of a clear receptive field).

 For the group hypothesis, we modelled timescales and predictability with a different log mean for each group (V1, higher cortical).
 For the cortical hierarchy hypothesis we modelled a linear relation between an area's hierarchy score and the mean timescales or predictability.
 In addition, each model included average firing rate and responsiveness of each unit as predictors.